NyuydineBill/stock-analytica/srs.md

     • Report comparison tools
     • Historical report tracking
     • Custom report templates
+    • Advanced earnings season analytics (NEW)
+    • Real-time market sentiment alerts (NEW)
+    • Analyst activity prediction models (NEW)
 Data Sources
     • Financial APIs for live market data
     • News sentiment analysis
     • Earnings call transcripts
     • Analyst report aggregation
+    • Reuters API integration (NEW)
+    • Bloomberg API integration (NEW)
+    • Stock exchange APIs (NEW)
+    • Research notes APIs (NEW)
 User Management
     • Multi-user access
     • Role-based permissions
     • Report sharing and collaboration
     • Usage analytics and reporting
+    • Earnings season notifications (NEW)
+    • Customizable dashboard layouts (NEW)
+    • Advanced filtering and search (NEW)

 Conclusion
 This prototype delivers a focused, high-quality equity research automation tool that addresses the core need: transforming basic stock data into professional research reports using AI.
 The system prioritizes report quality and user experience while maintaining institutional-grade output standards.
+The addition of earnings analysis capabilities and enhanced UI/UX makes this platform particularly valuable during earnings season, providing users with comprehensive tools for both fundamental analysis and market sentiment tracking.
+The modern blue theme and improved navigation create a professional, intuitive experience suitable for institutional use.